BMogetta/rustSnakeGame_rust-wasm-course/README.md

 # **rustSnakeGame is the project exercise of the Rust & WebAssembly course by [Filip Jerga](https://www.youtube.com/c/Eincode/playlists)**

-This repository contains the source code and my notes about the course of Rust & WebAssembly with TS that I'm taking
+This repository contains the source code and my notes about the course of Rust & WebAssembly with TS that I toke.

 <br>